-• Diegetic or non-diegetic sounds: Diegetic sounds are produced by objects appearing in the video (e.g., a person visible on the screen is talking) or in the film's world, but off-screen (e.g., traffic noise, crowd noise).
+Diegetic or non-diegetic sounds.
+Diegetic sounds are produced by objects appearing in the video (e.g., a person visible on the screen is talking) or in the film's world, but off-screen (e.g., traffic noise, crowd noise).
 Non-diegetic sounds include voice-overs and background music.

-• Dominant modality (audio or video).
+Dominant modality (audio or video).
 For example, in TV news sequences, the main information is carried by the audio modality, whereas a sport sequence would be more characterized by a video dominant modality.

 Both aspects have been shown to have an impact on audiovisual quality, see [b-Lassalle].
 For example, the perception of de-synchronization between image and sound is influenced by diegetic aspects.